Featuring the best attractions in North Cumbria (beyond the Lakes) that are visited by Lake District transport services

 Rheged Visitor Centre

 Rheged is an interesting visitor centre with a good selection of attractions for the whole family.
-It claims to be Britain’s largest grass covered building and the clever design certainly hides it from the surrounding countryside.
+It is apparently Britain’s largest grass covered building and the clever design certainly hides it from the surrounding countryside.
 There are various different shops, childrens play areas, cinemas, exhibitions on the local area and events.
 There are a few picnic tables and a play area outside, everything else is inside.
 Entry is free for visitors, with cafes and toilet facilities inside.
 Open daily.

 Buses stop outside the building in the car park.